The Skyblade Saga!

 The towers nearest Cerindel’s rim glowed like beacons, the light of dusk reflecting off the glass and the filigree trim.
 Annabel watched from the helm as Hardwicke guided the airship in towards land.
 She couldn’t care a whit for those who worked and lived in those towers, the powerful and wealthy, but she still had to admit, if only to herself, that it was a beautiful sight.

-Pilfor had cast one of his masque spells on the Peregrine as it had neared Cerindel’s skydock.
-To those who were not on board, the pirate airship appeared to be just another airship, docking for supplies and shore leave for the crew.
-Each crewman also had a personal masque spell, and even though the troop of dwarves led by the young woman in the white and blue dress and her companions attracted some attention as they disembarked from their airship, it was nowhere near as much as a pirate captain and a swarm of glashtyn would have.
+Pilfor had cast one of his seeming spells on the Peregrine as it had neared Cerindel’s skydock.
+To those who were not on board, the pirate vessel appeared to be just another airship, docking for supplies and shore leave for the crew.
+Each crewman also had a personal seeming, and even though the troop of dwarves led by the young woman in the white and blue dress and her companions attracted some attention as they disembarked from their airship, it was nowhere near as much as a pirate captain and a swarm of glashtyn would have.

-Annabel’s destination was the Blackrock Castle Tavern.
-The original builders of the tavern had claimed that they had used leftover stones from the construction of the Cerindel royal palace; no one believed them, but it was as good a name as any.
-It was crowded and raucous, but it was a safe tavern by the standards of the Barrows, meaning that though there were arguments and fistfights aplenty, there were no stabbings or shootings allowed.
+Annabel’s destination was the Westmore Castle Tavern.
+The original builders of the tavern had claimed that they had used leftover stones from the construction of the Cerindel royal palace in Westmore; no one believed them, but it was as good a name as any.
+It was a safe tavern by the standards of the Barrows, meaning that though there were arguments and fistfights aplenty, there were no stabbings or shootings allowed.
 After all, dead patrons couldn’t pay their tabs.

 “I’ll bet even Archie on his golden throne wishes he had a meat pie from time to time.”
 Annabel half-smiled.